-As at the date hereof, the non-executive directors, Mr. Victor Spiteri and Mr. Joseph Galea are party to a director service agreement with the Company, pursuant to which their respective role, responsibilities, duties and the applicable remuneration are set out.
+As at the date hereof, the non-executive directors, Mr. Victor Spiteri and Mr. Joseph Galea are parties to a director service agreement with the Company, according to which their respective roles, responsibilities, duties and the applicable remuneration are set out.
 The service agreement is of an indefinite duration.